We help schools like yours around the world

 What drone equipment accessories should I get?

-Each drone requires a tablet to connect to and fly with using the apps.
+Each drone requires a tablet to connect to and fly while using the apps.
 They can be coded with DroneBlocks using a laptop via Chrome, but you can do the manual flying with a laptop.
 We use iPad Mini 2’s.
 Other schools are successfully using Android devices as well.

 What are the most common tech challenges?